-A new year quietly reminds parents of all the things they wish they had done better.
-More patience.
-More time.
-Less shouting.
-Less rushing.
-Parenting reflections often arrive late at night, when the house is silent and the weight of responsibility feels heavier than usual.
-Most parents are not failing—they are simply tired.
+A new year often makes parents think about what they wish they had done better more patience, more time, less shouting, less rushing.
+These thoughts usually come late at night, when the house is quiet and the tiredness feels heavy.
+Most parents are not failing.
+They are simply worn out.

 1. Be Truly Present in Everyday Life